-In Arlington, the creative economy has significant impact in both for-profit and non-profit realms.
-In its most recent Arts and Economic Prosperity report, Americans for the Arts calculated Arlington’s direct economic impact of the non-profit arts alone at more than $97 million.
+In Arlington, VA the creative economy has a significant impact – Americans for the Arts calculates the direct economic impact of our nonprofit arts industry at more than $97 million.

 Arlington Economic Development’s Return on Creativity series features professionals and educators who are spearheading business and workforce growth through the application of creativity.
 Driving this program is the belief that art is good for business — encouraging creativity leads to a more productive and engaged workforce.

 Return on Creativity programs offer networking opportunities, first-hand insights and compelling evidence that Arlington is an accelerator to personal and organizational growth and prosperity.
 Watch the events calendar or subscribe to our newsletter to find out about up-coming events.

 Made in Arlington pop-up markets are a signature program of Arlington Economic Development’s Creative Economy program.
 These pop-up retail markets showcase the beautiful, wearable and edible items created by innovators and artisans right here in Arlington, VA.

 In partnership with Arlington Public Library, locally made Arlington items are frequently sold at the Plaza Library location in the Courthouse neighborhood.
 You can find Made in Arlington vendors in the Small Business Directory and view many of their products on the Made in Arlington Instagram page.

 Support Arlington's most creative small businesses, our Made in Arlington artisans, makers and crafts vendors.
 Locally crafted products are available directly from the artisans, many of whom offer shipping and special delivery options.
 Contact information for each Made in Arlington vendor is provided in the Small Business Directory.

 Submit your information to be included in our directory.
 If your services or information changes, send us an email and we will update your listing.